censys/censys-python/docs/usage-cli.rst

 ``add-seeds``
 ^^^^^^^^^^^^^

+See CLI command :ref:`asm add-seeds<cli:censys asm add-seeds>` for detail documentation of parameters.

 Below we show an example of adding seeds from the CLI.

 .. prompt:: bash

     censys asm add-seeds -j '["1.1.1.1"]'

+You can add seeds from JSON or CSV files.
+JSON is assumed unless ``--csv`` is specified.
+The CSV file option is shown here .

+.. prompt:: bash

+    censys asm add-seeds --csv -i 'good_seeds.csv'

 You can also add seeds from STDIN using the ``-i -`` argument.
 In the example below we are adding IPs from a Censys Search.